 Bond is also the first African-American woman ever to illustrate a stamp for the United States Postal Service.

 "Stamp collecting was a childhood hobby of mine," says Bond.
 "My fascination with stamps led to the best job of my career: illustrating three Black Heritage stamps for the US Postal Service."
 She also illustrated four stamps for the United Nations Postal Administration on endangered species.

+Bond has exhibited her work at the Metropolitan Museum of Art in New York City and the DuSable Museum of African-American Art in Chicago, Illinois.
 Many of her original images have been published by some of this country's largest collectible plate companies.
-Her clients include such notable names as: The Bradford Exchange, McGraw-Hill Publishers, Peachtree Publishers, The Franklin Mint, NBC Television, Hennessy Cognac, Essence and Black Enterprise magazines, Frito-Lay, and Columbia House.
+Her clients include such notable names as The Bradford Exchange, McGraw-Hill Publishers, Peachtree Publishers, The Franklin Mint, NBC Television, Hennessy Cognac, Essence and Black Enterprise magazines, Frito-Lay, and Columbia House.

 She has received a number of prestigious honors, including a medal of honor from Governor Bill Clinton and the 2009 Ashley Bryan Award for outstanding contributions to children's literature.
 Her book, A Place For Turtles by Melissa Stewart, was the winner of the 2014 Green Earth Award and the Sigurd F. Olson Nature writing award for children's literature.